 With June, the wedding month, peeking around the corner at us, I thought it was time to present you with twenty-five tips for a successful marriage, to help a wife make her husband happy, and a husband make a wife happy.
+And some are even funny tips, too!
 And so, in no particular order, here is my accumulated wisdom, little as it may be:

 1. Talk to your spouse more kindly than you talk to anyone else in the world.
 Too often we speak the most harshly to those closest to us.

 2. Remember that marriage is less about marrying the right person and more about becoming the right person.

 3. Don’t forget to laugh.
 Most couples spend the majority of their time talking logistics: who’s doing the grocery shopping, who’s calling the repairman, who’s picking up the kids.
 A relationship can’t survive on logistics.
 Have a water fight instead.